 ~ Cornell University Study (2021)

 For my experience, I chose Aerial Tour of Toronto with iflyTOTO.
 After many pandemic-related rebookings, we were finally able to make our way to Buttonville airport this week.
 The original tour was meant to be with a small group of people on a bigger plane.
 But during one of the many calls iflyTOTO team kindly upgraded us to a private tour.
-I think they felt bad for me because of all the local cancelations 😅 .
+I think they felt bad for me because of all the local cancellations 😅 .

 Small four-seater plane parked at the airport